-Understanding the disc flight ratings is an important step to mastering disc golf.
 When I first started I pretty much just threw whatever plastic disc was available to me.
-I had some friends that would talk about “overstable” and “hyzer” but I never really understood, or could remember, what each of those terms meant.
+Friends would throw out words like “overstable,” understable,” “hyzer,” and “anhyzer,” but I had trouble remembering and understanding, what each of those terms meant.

 As I progressed in the game, I began to understand that each disc has a different flight path — from the speed, glide, turn, and fade — and knowing what each disc can do well, and not so well, can really propel your game to the next level.

 Speed indicates how fast or slow the disc flies and how much power is needed to perform it’s designed flight path.
-The rating has a lot to do with the width of the rim of the disc, as it relates to how fast it can be thrown — if you need distance you need speed, but it can be harder to control.
+The rating has a lot to do with the width of the rim of the disc.
+The wider the rim, the faster typically.
+If you need distance, then you need speed, but it can be harder to control.

-Glide is the ability to stay afloat in the air — which can effect the flight differently in different winds.
+Glide is the ability to stay afloat in the air — which can affect the flight differently in different winds.
 Glide is a measure of loft.
 Discs with high glide rating will maintain more time in the air, maximizing the distance of your throw.
 Low fading discs will drop faster to the ground.

 Disc Flight Ratings – Video Playlist (4)